Research Travel

 The Biomedical Engineering (BME) Department covers allowable and reasonable expenses incurred for travel conducted on behalf of the department.
 The BME Department policy is subject to change based on Tufts University’s travel guidance and restrictions.

-Approvals - Before you register for a conference, or book your flight, you must have PI approval/permission (email confirmation will suffice).
+Before you register for a conference, or book your flight, you must have PI approval/permission.
+PI approval emails must include the following.

 • ABSTRACT SUBMISSION - Abstracts need to be submitted in the BME main office and paid via department credit card.

-• CONFERENCES - Conference registrations must be completed in the BME main office (SciTech 229) and paid via department credit card.
+• CONFERENCES - Conference registration must be completed in the BME main office (SciTech 229) and paid for via department credit card.
 This transaction should include ONLY the cost of the conference registration.
-Any other activities, meals, events, and/or seminars need to be paid separately.
+Any other activities, meals, events, and/or seminars associated with the conference need to be covered by the student and submitted to BME staff for reimbursement after the conference.

-• MEALS - To properly reimburse you for your meals, please make sure that all receipts for meals are itemized.
-We do not want to set a maximum amount for the meals you purchase, but you should use your judgement, and order with a limited budget in mind.
+• MEALS - To properly reimburse student meals, all receipts for meals must be itemized.
+We do not want to set a maximum amount for the meals, but students should use judgement, and order with a limited budget in mind.
 A rough estimate would be around $40 per person per day, or less.
 Meals deemed excessive will not be reimbursed by the department.
 Alcohol purchases are not reimbursable.
+Due to multiple PI funding sources and funding source stipulations, each student must submit receipts for their meals only.
+Student group meals covered by one student are not reimbursable.

-• LODGING - Hotels must be booked and prepaid on your own; reimbursement will be processed upon completion of your trip.
-Similar to meal expenditures, we expect you to be conservative in the price of the room you choose.
+• LODGING - Hotels must be booked and prepaid by the student; the reimbursement will be processed upon completion of the trip with an itemized final hotel receipt showing a zero balance.
+Similar to meal expenditures, we expect students to be conservative in the price of the room they choose.
 When possible, two (2) or more occupants should share the room.
-Ensure that you book your lodging reservation in a timely manner.
-If the conference has reserved a block of rooms and is providing discounted rate, you will be reimbursed at this rate.
-It is your responsibility to reserve the room in advance to take advantage of the discounted rate.
+Students should book lodging reservations in a timely manner to ensure that they are receiving the best discounted rate.
+If the conference has reserved a block of rooms and is providing a discounted rate, students will be reimbursed at this rate, if they choose to not to book within the discounted block at another hotel.

-You must provide a copy of the conference/workshop/etc. documents clearly displaying the date(s) and time(s) of the event you have attended as support for the length of lodging reimbursement.
-Reimbursement for lodging will be based on the duration of your conference/event attendance; reductions will be made for any personal use outside of the approved travel period.
+• STUDENT JUSTIFICATION DOCUMENTS REQUIRED - Student must provide a copy of the conference/workshop/etc. documents clearly displaying the name of the conference they attended, the location of the conference, date(s) and time(s) of the event they have attended as support for the length of lodging reimbursement.
+Reimbursement for lodging will be based on the duration of your conference/event attendance; reimbursement reductions will be made for any personal lodging outside of the approved travel period.

-• GROUND TRANSPORTATION - Should you need to use a taxi, Uber/Lyft, train, bus, or public transportation while on departmental business, please save your receipts.
-You will be reimbursed upon your return.
+• GROUND TRANSPORTATION - Should the student need to use a taxi, Uber/Lyft, train, bus, or public transportation while traveling to a conference or departmental business, please save the receipts.
+Students will be reimbursed upon their return.